-Originally established to help meet the need for soil conservation along interstate highways, three generations later, Ernst Conservation Seeds remains a family owned and operated business.
-Founded by Calvin Ernst, this Meadville, Pennsylvania company provides quality native and naturalized plant seeds, mixes and bioengineering products, including Agrostis stolonifera, a creeping bentgrass that is used for soil erosion control, on reclamation sites, on golf course putting greens and on lawns.
+Originally established to help meet the need for soil conservation along interstate highways, three generations later, Ernst Conservation Seeds remains a family-owned and operated business.
+Founded by Calvin Ernst, this Meadville, Pennsylvania company provides quality native and naturalized plant seeds, mixes, and bioengineering products, including Agrostis stolonifera, creeping bentgrass that is used for soil erosion control, on reclamation sites, on golf course putting greens, and on lawns.

 The mission statement of Ernst Conservation Seeds sums up the company’s values well: “To make available to eastern North America the key native and naturalized species of plants for restoration, reclamation, conservation, wildlife and pollinator habitat enhancement, renewable biomass energy and the beautification of our nation.”

 You can learn more about this environmentally conscious company on the website www.ernstseed.com